dubfib/autoutils/README.md

 2. Go the the mods tab on the left
 3. Click download mods on the right
 4. Search up autoutils through modrinth and install

+# Issues/Bugs
+If you find any issues or bugs please report them [here](https://github.com/dubfib/autoutils/issues)

+# Contributing
+Contributing is allowed and I am fine with it you can contribute changes [here](https://github.com/dubfib/autoutils/pulls)